 This is an amount of traffic that can almost always generate a full-time income for your blog if you have multiple income streams in place.

 Of course, as I’ve said multiple times, there’s no hard and fast rule though.
-I personally make a full-time income from Blogging Her Way, and yet my traffic is NOWHERE near 100,000 pageviews per month.
+I personally make a full-time income from Blogging Her Way, and yet my traffic is actually nowhere near 50,000 pageviews per month.

 Meanwhile, I have had blogs in other niches that get 50,000 to 70,000 pageviews a month, and I earned less from them than I do with Blogging Her Way.